 - Alternative bank loans:

 Alternative bank loans are private education loans through a bank of a student’s choosing.
-For a list of alternative bank loan options available please click here to utilize the Private Student Loan Comparison Tool on the HESC website.
+For a list of alternative bank loan options available you may utilize the Private Student Loan Comparison Tool on the HESC website.

 - Tuition Payment Plans:

-Pace University offer monthly tuition payment plan options (three, four, or five monthly installements) through the Office of Student Assistance (OSA).
-For additional information regarding the payment plans available please click here.
-Please note: Deadlines for enrollment do apply for this program.
+Pace University offer monthly tuition payment plan options (three, four, or five monthly installments) through the Office of Student Accounts: Deadlines for enrollment do apply for this program.
 Early enrollment is recommended as it will allow students to spread payment over a longer period of time.

 Contacting the Office of Financial Aid

-You may also visit the Financial Aid section of the Pace website for additional financial aid information.
+You may also visit the Office of Financial Aid website for additional financial aid information.
 The Financial Aid Office also offers step-by-step video tutorials to assist students in securing their financial aid.

 The Financial Aid Office is also available to assist you.
-You may reached us by phone (877) 672-1830, by email at FinancialAid@pace.edu or in person (no appointment necessary) at the Financial Aid Office Solution Center located on your home campus.
+You may reach us by phone (877) 672-1830 (toll-free), (212) 346-1930 (toll), by email, or visit us in-person (no appointment necessary) at the Financial Aid Office Solution Center located on your home campus.